qmk/qmk_firmware/keyboards/jones/v.0.3.1/keymaps/default_ansi/readme.md

-# Defalut ANSI keymap for Jones
+# Defalut ANSI-style keymap for Jones